 Leases and management agreements could impair the sale or other disposition of our hotels.
 Under each lease with a subsidiary of Crestline, we generally must purchase a lease for an amount equal to its fair market value if we want to terminate the lease prior to the expiration of its term.
-We must make a purchase price payment even if we want to terminate a lease because of a change in the federal income tax laws (including any terminations as a result of passage of the REIT Modernization Act) that either would make continuation of the lease jeopardize our status as a REIT or would enable us to operate our hotels directly ourselves.
+We must make a purchase price payment even if the reason we want to terminate a lease is a change in the federal income tax laws (including the passage of the REIT Modernization Act) that either would jeopardize our status as a REIT if we continued the lease or would enable us to operate our hotels directly ourselves.
 The purchase price generally is equal to the fair market value of the lessee's leasehold interest in the remaining term of the lease, which could be a significant amount.
 In addition, if we decide to sell a hotel, we may be required to terminate its lease, and the payment of the purchase price under such circumstances could impair our ability to sell the hotel and would reduce the net proceeds of any sale.